CZ-NIC/knot/doc/reference.rst

 Possible values:

 - ``none`` – The zonefile is not used at all.
-- ``difference`` – If the zone contents are available during server start or reload, the difference is computed between them and the zonefile, checked and applied afterwards.
+- ``difference`` – If the zone contents is available during server start or reload, the difference is computed between them and the zonefile, checked, and applied afterwards.
+- ``difference-no-serial`` – Same as ``difference``, but the SOA serial in the zonefile is ignored, the server takes care of incrementing the serial automatically.
 - ``whole`` – Zone contents are loaded from zonefile.

 When ``difference`` is configured and there are no zone contents yet (cold start of Knot